Emilien-P/sonos-challenge/src/Sonos_Project/README.md

-Server app (see sonos_ppt for functionality diagram)
+Server app (see sonos_ppt for functionality diagram).